Gender bill veto would be an outrage - Sturgeon

 The first minister said any veto of the legislation would be an "outrage".

-The prime minister must decide this week whether to use powers which would stop the legislation becoming law.
+The UK government said it had not yet decided whether to use powers which would stop the bill becoming law.

 Ms Sturgeon also criticised Labour leader Sir Keir Starmer for saying that 16-year olds were too young to decide about changing their gender.